This is an awesome visual that just because something is down one day, doesn't mean it's a big deal in the longrun.

 Image Description

-A silhouette of a person stands on a jagged, downward-sloping line, symbolizing a dip or decline.
-The text "One bad day" is positioned above, emphasizing the theme of temporary setbacks.
+A silhouette of a person stands on a downward-sloping graph line, symbolizing "One bad day," suggesting the temporary nature of setbacks.

 Positive Aspects